2016-17 Total Australian ODA Estimated Outcome

 Indonesia is one of Australia's most important bilateral relationships.
 Australia and Indonesia have an extensive framework of cooperation spanning political, economic, security, development, education and people-to-people ties.
 Sustainable and inclusive economic growth in Indonesia benefits Australia and contributes to regional growth and stability.

 Indonesia has experienced steady economic growth in recent years.
 It has reached middle income status and achieved substantial development progress.
 However, economic growth is now slowing and inequality is rising.
 At least 100 million people in Indonesia continue to live on $2 or less per day.
-Slow growth will make it more difficult for Indonesia to meet its goal to graduate from middle income status by 2025.
+Slow growth will make it more difficult for Indonesia to meet its development goals.
 Furthermore, low growth means the poor will find it harder to escape poverty.

-In line with our transition to an economic partnership, Australia will support Indonesia’s efforts to leverage its own resources to generate growth and distribute those benefits to a larger number of its people.
-Australia will work with Indonesia by providing policy and technical advice that will improve the quality of Indonesia’s investments in infrastructure, economic governance, human development and social policy.
+Australia works in an economic partnership with Indonesia, supporting its efforts to leverage its own resources to generate growth and distribute those benefits to a larger number of its people.
+Australia provides policy and technical advice that will improve the quality of Indonesia's investments in infrastructure, economic governance, human development and social policy.

 Australia’s Aid Investment Plan 2015/16-2018/19 aligns with RPJMN priorities.